How to Get Rid of Face Mites

 Washing fabrics with hot water

-As mentioned earlier, there's no way that you can totally prevent Demodex or Face Mites from living on your skin.
-They are always going to be there and for the most part cause no problems unless there is an abundance of them living on your face.
+As mentioned earlier, there's no way that you can prevent Demodex or face mites from living on your skin.
+They will always be there and, for the most part, cause no problems unless there is an abundance of them living on your face.
 If you are dealing with skin conditions due to these mites, here are some things you can do.

 Wash your face

-While this won't totally remove Face Mites, it can help to reduce any skin flare-ups that can be caused by them.
-Don’t wash your face too often that the skin gets stripped of its natural oils causing dryness or in some cases, excessive oiliness because the sebum produces more oil on the skin if you overwash.
-So have a good skincare regimen that includes you to wash your face at least twice a day (or more if you have oily skin).
-Get a good non-soap cleansing facewash that is made for your skin type and use it daily.
+While this won't remove face mites, it can help reduce any skin flare-ups they can cause.
+Don’t wash your face too often so that the skin gets stripped of its natural oils, causing dryness or, in some cases, excessive oiliness because the sebum produces more oil on the skin if you overwash.
+So, have a good skincare regimen that includes washing your face at least twice daily (or more if you have oily skin).
+Use a good non-soap cleansing facewash for your skin type daily.

 Bathe your pet regularly

-You not only have to worry about yourself but also for your dog’s hygiene as well.
-Bathe your pet in a Tick and Mange Dip periodically to keep them clean and itch-free so they don't transfer any bugs over to you.
+You must worry about yourself and your dog’s hygiene.
+Bathe your pet periodically in a Tick and Mange Dip to keep it clean and itch-free and prevent the transfer of bugs.

 Use antibiotic treatment

 Ask your dermatologist for the best antibiotic treatment for your skin conditions.
-These treatments help combat the bacteria and mites that are present on the skin and relieve you of any skin problems.
+These treatments help combat the bacteria and mites present on the skin and relieve any skin problems.

 Change your bed linen and pillow covers often

-This is also an effective way to stay clean and not have any face mite infestation on your skin as they can lives and move around on your bedding and are active while you sleep.
+This is also an effective way to stay clean and not have face mite infestation on your skin, as they can live and move around on your bedding and are active while you sleep.

 Key Takeaways